codonorix/codonorix/README.md

 ---

 <h1 align="center">Introduction</h1>
-<p align="center">Welcome to my profile; I am Logan, an enthusiastic developer who has had an absolute love and passion for programming since the age of 14; by the age of 21, I had secured my first job in the world of programming by becoming a lecturer teaching full stack web development.
-Since then, I have done a continued amount to improve my skills by creating a vast number of projects, from websites to Minecraft plugins!</p>
+<p align="center">I'm Logan, an enthusiastic developer who has had a passion for programming since the age of 14.
+By the age of 21, I had secured my first job in the world of programming by becoming a lecturer teaching full stack web development.
+Since then, I have done a continuous amount of work to improve my skills by creating a vast number of projects from websites to Minecraft plugins!</p>

 ---